cm2020-agil-g2g0-dpj/CM2020/README.md

 ->Implement a database to provide context for specific drawings (for instance, tied parts, inventory information, physical characteristics of parts, part replacement counts, issues notes, last change).
 ->Implement aggregation of data (provide aggregation functionality for related parts).
 ->Implement User Interface

+HOW TO RUN

+1. In XAMPP start Apache and MySQL
+2. In VSCode terminal run: node index.js
+3. Open localhost:8090